-It is expected that a corrective action plan will be developed by the EPC contractor (during construction) and the O&M Company (during operations) to respond to individual non-conformances.
+It is expected that a corrective action plan will be developed to respond to individual NCRs.
 The corrective action plan shall include determination of root cause, proposed actions, timelines, required resources and any changes needed to ESMS documentation.
 The corrective action plan should be approved by a responsible person for managing the ESMS.